 Of course, the best way to have a family friendly dog is to ensure that the dog considers every human member of the family as its Pack Leader.
-That being said, here is Cesar’s Way take on some of the most popular breeds.
+That being said, here is Cesar’s Way take on some of the best dog breeds for families.

 The great advantage of bulldogs?
 They’re sturdy, so they can take anything that rambunctious kids throw at them, while they’re not very energetic.
 End result?
 A dog that will put up with a lot.
 They’re also not picky about where they live, so both small apartments and large houses are fine.

 If you don’t mind a bit of high maintenance when it comes to brushing and bathing, Charlie Brown’s best friend is an ideal dog for families with children.
 Energetic and friendly, beagles are also sturdy and mostly child-proof, and your kids will wear out before they do.
 They also make good nannies that can help you herd the young ones at bed time, and have endearingly humorous habits, like howling, which can be very amusing in small doses.

 Spuds McKenzie, Buster Brown’s Pal, and the preferred canine baby sitter of yesteryear, bull terriers are intelligent, energetic and friendly dogs that can take a lot of roughhousing while remaining calm.
 Particularly suited to large families, they don’t complain too much when manhandled by children, and can actually help teach kids how to properly relate to dogs.
 Plus they’re just very cute and adorable.
 While they are energetic and require lots of play time, they will also help wear your kids out — the more the merrier — and will return the favor by being very protective of them.